emmahewson/mp3-swimmon/README.md

 - Brief intro text to explain to a user what the purpose of the page is and what they need to do
 - Intro text box & submit buttons are in the site's branded 'highlight blue' - used across the account-related pages
 - Forms are fully responsive on all devices
-- Flash messages are styled using custom CSS
+- Flash messages welcome the user on successful sign-in / join submission, styled using custom CSS
 - Join Page
     - A page for users to set up an account
     - Link to 'sign-in' page for users who are already registered